Nnocj1/hello-world/README.md

 This software is just to greet the world with an 'Hello'

-The purpose for creating this is to meet the week 1 requirement and demonstrate understanding of assignment instruction for Applied programming.
+The purpose for creating this is to meet the week 1 requirement and demonstrate understanding of assignment instruction for Applied programming CSE310.
 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)